Aethia: Fossil record

 The first undisputed auk fossils are from the middle Miocene (15 million years ago).
 The first Aethia fossils date from the late Miocene (8–13 million years ago) and the four extant species likely diverged rapidly about 5 million years ago.

 There are one or two fossil species which lived in the area of today's California during the Late Miocene: Aethia rossmoori Howard, 1968 (Monterrey Formation of Orange County), and an undescribed taxon tentatively placed in this genus.

 From the Pliocene there are Aethia barnesi N. A. Smith, 2013 (San Mateo Formation of San Diego County, California, and Aethia storeri N. A. Smith, 2013 (San Mateo Formation of San Diego County, California.

 Species

 There are four species of Aethia.
+Censusing breeding auklets can be difficult because they nest in hidden crevices.

 Distribution

-Population estimates

-Censusing breeding auklets can be difficult because they nest in hidden crevices.
-At present, population estimates are: